 The drop leaves can be attached to the periphery of the isle top and they can be attached with hinges so that they can be folded along the sides of the isle.
 The bottom part of the wooden island can be a sturdy stationary base or have wheels included in them to make it mobile.
 The shelves of the wooden island can be of a simple type where they open up to compartments that store utensils and cans.
 Above the shelves can be a chest of drawers that are used to store cutlery.
 The island top can be of a sturdy wooden base that is polished to make it look like a dining table.

 Safety First!
 You are better off without it if you are using up all the free space in the room.
 Your kitchen should be spacious and you should never feel restricted in your movement - in fact it can be dangerous if you are.
 Yes, a kitchen island is good to have, but not if your safety and freedom of movement are compromised to accommodate it.

 For example, young families need child-friendly furniture, while growing families need more modern appliances to cater to the teenagers' food choices.
 The kitchen island design is one that fits the needs of most families.
 It's a failsafe choice regardless of the style, such as country, contemporary, or futuristic, you want to employ for your kitchen.

 Allow adequate countertop space on both sides (left and right) of the kitchen island if a sink or cooktop will be used.
 Include at least 15 inches of countertop space on each side, and if your kitchen is large enough, allow even more space.
 You can never have too much countertop space in a kitchen.
 Also, rounded countertop corners help protect everyone from bad bruises -- this is true about all kitchen countertop corners.

-kitchen island furniture barn
+kitchen island furniture with seating

 kitchen island furniture pieces

 kitchen island american furniture